Vamshi-sayithri/Amazon-Sales-Analysis/README.md

 # Amazon-Sales-Analysis
 ## Objective
-The goal of this project is to analyse the Sales of Amazon, based on category and states.
+The goal of this project is to analyse the Sales and Profits of Amazon, based on category and states.

 ## Poblem Statement